prime31/Nez/FAQs/FarseerPhysics.md

 ## Background and Goals
 [Farseer Physics Engine](https://farseerphysics.codeplex.com/) is a C# port of the superb Box2D physics engine.
 The Farseer project was abandoned way back in 2013 but it still remains one of the most popular choices for MonoGame/FNA.
 Farseer covered almost all of the Box2D API and extended it providing a bunch of super useful tools, many not even physics specific (texture and polygon tools, for example).

 Farseer (like most physics engines) operates in metric (kilo/meter/second) as opposed to pixel coordinates.
 This can make working directly with Farseer error prone.
 Every time you get or set data you have to convert to/from display/simulation units.
 The Nez high level API hides all of this and handles converting between display and simulation for you.
 When accessing the Farseer API directly it will not be converted for you.
-You can use the `FSConvert` static class to handle conversions via its `displayToSim` and `simToDisplay` fields.
+You can use the `FSConvert` static class to handle conversions via its `DisplayToSim` and `SimToDisplay` fields.

 The Nez Farseer implementation has a few important goals that it aims to achieve:
 - wrap the most commonly used Farseer features in easy to use Components.
 The Farseer API is low level.
 The high level Components will hide all of that complexity and make basic physics simple to use.